Pediatric Ultrasound

 After the exam

-Your child can immediately resume normal activities after the ultrasound.
+Your child may immediately resume normal activities after the ultrasound.
 A radiologist will analyze the images and share the results with the doctor who requested the exam.
 Your child’s doctor will then discuss the results with you.